nicozerpa/website/src/articles/how-do-javascript-prototypes-work.md

 ---
-title: "How do JavaScript Prototypes Work?"
+title: "How do JavaScript prototypes work?"
 id: 20210926
 description: Prototypes in JavaScript is a special topic.
 You probably won't use them but, it's still important to know how they work it's a core part of the language.
 published: true